rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Sign the Contributor License Agreement

 If you have not previously done so, please fill out and submit the [SpringSource CLA form] (https://support.springsource.com/spring_committer_signup).
 You'll receive a token when this process is complete.
 Keep track of this, you may be asked for it later!

 Note that emailing/postal mailing a signed copy is _not_ necessary.
 Submission of the web form is all that is required.

+When you've completed the web form, simply add the following in a comment on your pull request:

+    I have signed and agree to the terms of SpringSource Individual Contributor License Agreement.

+You do not need to include your token/id.
+Please add the statement above to all future pull requests as well, simply so the Spring Framework team knows immediately that this process is complete.

 ## Mind the whitespace